-Falls Dam was constructed by the Public Works Department, with work being underway in the early 1930's with the reservoir filled late in 1935.
-The dam is a rock-filled structure 34 metres high and with a storage capacity of approximately 10 Mm^{3} 3.
-In 1955, the dam storage capacity was increased by raising the height of the entry lip of the spillway by an additional 0.6 m.
+Falls Dam was constructed by the Public Works Department, with work underway in the early 1930s and the reservoir filled late in 1935.
+The dam is a rock-filled structure 34 m high and has storage capacity of approximately 10 Mm3 4.
+In 1955 the height of the entry lip of the spillway was raised an additional 0.6 m, which increased the dam's storage capacity.

-Pioneer Generation installed a small hydroelectric station at Falls Dam in 2003 which uses water that is surplus to the requirements for irrigation as well as water discharged from the dam to supply irrigation schemes on the Manuherikia River (Ellis 2009).
+Pioneer Generation installed a small hydroelectric station at Falls Dam in 2003.
+This uses water that is surplus to irrigation requirements, as well as water discharged from the dam, to supply irrigation schemes on the Manuherikia River (Ellis, 2009).

-The dam's outflow is operated by a needle valve and a 'morning glory' type spillway which operates almost continuously outside of the irrigation season.
-Four major irrigation schemes are dependent on Falls Dam to provide a secure supply of water: Omakau, Manuherikia,
+The dam's outflow is operated by a needle valve and a 'morning glory' type spillway, which operates almost continuously outside of the irrigation season.
+Four major irrigation schemes are dependent on Falls Dam to provide a secure supply of water: Omakau, Manuherikia, Blackstone Hills and Galloway.
+Water is released from the dam when the natural flow within the river is insufficient to meet irrigation requirements.
+The operators of Falls Dam are required to release at least 500 l/s from Falls Dam to the Manuherikia River (Consent 98306).

-$^{^{3}}$ Mm3 = Mega cubic meters, a volume equivalent to a million cubic meters, or a billion litres.
+4 Mm3 = Mega cubic meters, a volume equivalent to a million cubic meters, or a billion litres.
 For comparison, an Olympic-sized swimming pool (25 m wide, 50 m long and at least 2 m deep) has a volume of 2,500 m3.